 Help to sustain future generations of theatre makers

-The JMK Trust was set up in his memory and commemorates James through its James Menzies-Kitchin Young Director Award (The JMK Award), which encourages others in the same spirit of enterprise, vision and inspiration.
+The JMK Trust was set up in his memory and commemorates James through the JMK Award (James Menzies-Kitchin Young Director Award), which encourages others in the same spirit of enterprise, vision and inspiration.

 The JMK Trust has been instrumental in talent-spotting and launching the career of some thrilling young directors, and the winners and runners-up over the years that the award scheme has been running make a starry list – Caroline McGinn in Time Out

-Previous winners include Thea Sharrock, Bijan Sheibani, Orla O’Louglin, Joe Hill-Gibbins, Polly Findlay and Natalie Abrahami.
+Previous winners include Thea Sharrock, Bijan Sheibani, Orla O’Louglin, Joe Hill-Gibbins, Polly Findlay, Roy Alexander Weise MBE and Natalie Abrahami.

 We work to find and support the next generation of talented theatre directors.
-Each year we engage with over 200 young and emerging directors around the UK through our regional programme and the JMK Award.
+Each year we engage with over 600 young and emerging directors around the UK through our National Programme and the JMK Award.

-If you were to leave a legacy to The JMK Trust your donation would enable us to continue this work and ensure that in the years to come talented young and emerging theatre directors will still receive the support and opportunities they need.
+If you were to leave a legacy to The JMK Trust your donation would enable us to continue this work and James’s legacy and ensure that in the years to come talented young and emerging theatre directors will still receive the support and opportunities they need.

 A gift in left in your Will is wonderful way to help us to continue the memory of James and ensure that the opportunities we currently provide are there for future generations.